 Policies and Procedures

-Note: Publication of any material found in the manuscript collections of the University of Arkansas Libraries Special Collections is permitted only after a completed "Permission to Publish Request" is approved and signed by the Head of the Department.
+Note: Publication of any material found in the manuscript collections of the University of Arkansas Libraries Special Collections is permitted only after a completed "Permission to Publish Request" is approved and signed by the Head of the Division.
 See "Forms for Requesting from Special Collections" for more information.